 By Hilary Arens

 I’ve worked for the Utah Division of Water Quality for five and a half years in the Watershed Protection Section.
 My focus has been on the Jordan River Basin and now has expanded to include the Utah Lake watershed.
-I have a master degree in Watershed Science from Colorado State and an undergraduate degree in Biology and Environmental Science from Colby College, where Seth and I met.
-Seth works in the Division of Air Quality.
-Outside of work, I love being on rivers, skiing, biking and taking our toddler twins where few toddlers usually go.
+I have a master degree in Watershed Science from Colorado State and an undergraduate degree in Biology and Environmental Science from Colby College.
+Outside of work, I love being on rivers, skiing, biking and taking my toddler twins where few toddlers usually go.